arsanig/coa-astro/src/posts/words-of-wisdom/are-you-blinded-by-your-own-ego-or-perceptions.md

 <p>Are you blinded by your own ego or perceptions?</p>
 <p>In the name of the Father, the Son, the Holy Spirit one God Amen</p>
 <p>We are excited to be with Fr.
-Anthony Paul from St. Paul&#8217;s brotherhood, Los Angeles, California through the newly established Words of Wisdom branch.</p>
+Anthony Paul from St. Paul's brotherhood, Los Angeles, California through the newly established Words of Wisdom branch.</p>
 <p>This video was of course used with his blessing.</p>